DmitriySalnikov/GodotRemote/README.md

 ## Download Mobile App

-Currently this is a module and it's need to be compiled as part of engine but precompiled example of mobile client app based on this module can be found here:
+Currently this is a module and it's need to be compiled as part of engine but precompiled mobile client app based on this module can be found here:

 [Google Play](https://play.google.com/store/apps/details?id=com.dmitriysalnikov.godotremote)